Saskatchewan Highway 167

-Highway 167 is a highway in the Canadian province of Saskatchewan.
-It runs from the Manitoba border between Creighton and Flin Flon, where it takes over from Manitoba Highway 10, to the Amisk Lake Recreation Site near the Amisk Lake Provincial Ecological Reserve.
-Highway 167 is about 49 km long.
+Highway 167 is a provincial highway in the Canadian province of Saskatchewan.
+It runs from the Manitoba border between Creighton and Flin Flon, where it takes over from Manitoba Highway 10, to the Amiskosakahikan Indian reserve on the southern shore of Amisk Lake.
+It is about 49 km long.

 About two-thirds of Highway 167 lies on the east coast of Amisk Lake.
-The town of Denare Beach is also accessible from the highway.
+The town of Denare Beach and Amisk Lake Recreation Site are accessible from the highway.
+The entire route is in Northern Saskatchewan Administration District.

 Highway 167 was originally signed as part of Highway 35, but was renumbered to its present designation around 1967.